maxinehsu/summary-visualizations/README.md

    2. 3 digits and (optionally) a single uppercase letter denoting course number (e.g., "330" or "708W").
 5. Resolved discrepancies in responses indicating courses that were not part of those that received the survey (i.e., likely typos) using the course with a minimal [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) from the response. :arrow_left:
    > **6/20/24** | Reconsidering whether modifying based on Levenshtein distance is the best solution.
 Some responses are tranposed to the wrong course (e.g., BSCI708W does not become BIOL708W).
 Too many courses have the same minimum Levenshtein distance from the response.
-   >> A possible solution would be comparing responses to courses lexicographically (based on dictionary order), or comparing responses to equivalent minimum Levenshtein distance courses lexicographically.
+   >> **7/3/24** | A possible solution is separating ambiguous responses into subject and number, then comparing the Levenshtein distance of each against possible courses' subjects and numbers.
+Trying this now.
 6. Created bar chart of course distribution amongst respondents.
    > **6/20/24** | Perhaps put courses cross-listed with each other in the same category?
    > **6/20/24** | (_Adena's suggestion_) Perhaps group courses based on category (e.g., BSCI330 and BSCI170/171 would go into the "cell bio" category)?